 The Master and the Daleks are the Doctors two most iconic enemies.

-When they first appeared in 1963 the Daleks helped launch Doctor Who’s popularity into the stratosphere.
+When they first appeared in 1963.
+The Daleks helped launch Doctor Who’s popularity into the stratosphere.
 They quickly became his most recurring and dangerous enemies.
-Though there were attempts to give the Doctor other recurring enemies, Cybermen, the Yeti and Ice Warriors none of them quite caught on as much as the Daleks, though they did all become popular and memorable villains in their own right.
-Still none could quite match the evil pepperpots from Skaro.
+Though there were attempts to give the Doctor other recurring enemies, Cybermen, the Yeti and Ice Warriors none of them quite caught on as much as the Daleks.

 The Doctor himself has referred to them as both on many occasions.
 In “The Day of the Daleks” the third Doctor calls the Daleks his oldest and bitterest enemies, whilst in “The Deadly Assassin” the 4th Doctor refers to the Master as his old arch enemy, in “Survival” he also refers to him as his oldest and deadliest enemy, whilst in “Victory of the Daleks” Amy Pond refers to the Daleks as the Doctors arch enemies which the 11th Doctor agrees with.

 So which one is the Doctors true nemesis?
-Well that’s what we’ll be looking at in this article, by assessing who has had more battles with the Doctor, who has inflicted more pain on him and who is overall the most badass.
+Well that’s what we’ll be looking at in this article by assessing who has had more battles with the Doctor and looking at who has inflicted more pain on him.

 1/ Who Is The Most Recurring

 In the Classic Who the Master appeared in more stories than the Daleks despite the Daleks appearing first.
-The Daleks appeared in 19 stories whilst the Master appeared in 21.
-Thus in Classic Who the Master is technically the main villain.
+The Daleks appeared in 19 stories, whilst the Master appeared in 21.
+In Classic Who the Master is technically the main villain.
 However in New Who the Daleks have obviously appeared the most in 18 episodes overall with the Master having only appeared in 11 episodes to date.
-Thus thanks to New Who Skaro’s finest have taken the lead for the most amount of appearances overall.
+Thanks to New Who Skaro’s finest have taken the lead for the most amount of appearances overall.
 Also if one where to take spin off material into account, comic strips, books and audio stories the Daleks have appeared far more times in all of those mediums too.
 So the Daleks definitely win this round.

 Daleks 1/ The Master 0